jcvernaleo/brewing/Seasick-Brewing.md

 (It would be worth putting down our business culture requirements in writing to reference.
 This may include leadership structure, decision making and equity offered to workers)

+### Sustainability

+Sustainability is often a 10-dollar word used by various organizatins in an attempt to atone for any perceived or actual transgression against the enviornment or community.
+Sea-sick, or any boat-based brewery attempted by the authors, would commit sustainability with a deadly seriousness for a number of reasons.

+As noted by the authors in the introduction, brewers are typically a tinkering bunch with a strong interest in all things self-sustaining.
+The authors believe that this can, and should, extend to the larger scale operations invovled in a brewery - particularly a boat-based brewery.

+Most modern sea-worthy vessels combust incredible amounts of fossil fuels.
+Considering that such a brewery would require a large vessel, the authors are sensitive to the fact that the main power plant of any ship they'd use would likely be diesel electric.

+The authors suspect they would be able to help offset any power plant footprint in a few ways while ameliorating waste products.

+Firstly, the deck of ship offer wonderful, unobstructed places perfect for solar panels.
+As solar becomes cheaper, the authors would necessarily include solar as part of any sustainability efforts on the boat.
+While electric heating elements large enough for the proper opreation of a brewery may not be efficient, many other operations within a brewery need access to reliable electricity.
+Solar on the deck of the brewery could help lower costs and lower reliance on the grid or onboard power plant.

+Secondly, the brewing process generates a great deal of bi-products that can be repurposed.
+It may be possible to add a thermoelectric generator to a brew kettle as a way to help reclaim some of the energy lost to heat itself.
+Additionally, if in a tidal area, such a boat could utilize small hyrdo-electic generators to capture the energy of the tide coming in and out.
+Alternatively, if docked in a river or area with running water, the same sort of generator could be used.

+Thirdly, the materials used in beer production themselves are well-equipped for secondary use.
+Spent grains are perfect for making bread, biscuits, dog treats, or compost.
+Spent hops can see a second life as compost materials.
+Yeast cakes have long been used in the production of yeast extract products enjoyed by millions world wide.

+The `Canning` section of this whitepaper will more fully delve into the authors' plans for wider distribution, but it will adhere to the proposed brewery's commitment to sustainability.

+##Beers & Products

 ### Flagship Brews